 In 2016, the hospital began deploying Xerafy’s autoclavable RFID tags to track instruments.
 Any doubts staff had about the ability of the tags to function through multiple sterilizations were quickly put to rest through rigorous pre-deployment testing.

 “We were able to test all the treatment processes that were used throughout the usual life cycle in test scenarios.
 There were no problems,” said Sadmir Oasmancevic, Head of CSSD.

 The tags’ performance was established over 1,000 sterilization cycles, including exposure to chemicals, mechanical stress during transport, and material expansion during high temperatures.
-Similar testing on the biocompatible glue used to adhere the tags to the instruments showed no risk of dislodgement while withstanding contact with blood-, saline- and iodine-containing substances.
+The biocompatible glue used to adhere the tags to the instruments withstands contact with blood-, saline- and iodine-containing substances.

 Most importantly, the usability of the retrofitted instruments was not impaired, and suppliers were able to confirm the instruments still met existing certifications.

 Xerafy’s technology will be a key component of the new Charité Facility Management building to open in 2017

 A Solution To Rising Operational Costs – Deployment at HRAEI Hospital of Ixtapaluca